rajgupta5/AI-knowledge/README.md

 - DeText : LinkedIn open-sources DeText, a flexible framework for different natural language understanding tasks
 - TransCoder : Facebook AI Research open-sources TransCoder, a framework that uses self-supervised learning to translate code between different programming languages
 - Google open-sourced Media Pipe Iris, a new machine learning model for iris estimation, which is essential in many vision analysis applications
+- PyTorch Lightning is a Keras of PyTorch